You are here

 All five of the siblings have gone on to enjoy successful lives and professional careers.
 Two have succeeded in business, two in education and one in nursing.
-This scholarship was established by the Franzens in honor of their mother, Ruby, and to provide other first generation college students the opportunity that was provided to them.
+This scholarship was established by the Franzens in honor of their mother, Ruby, to provide other first-generation college students the opportunity that was provided to them.

 Dr. Glen L. Gish Music Scholarship

 Dr. Glen Gish spent the majority of his life in education.
 He received his B.A. from Emporia State, post graduate degree from American University, and Ph.D. from Case Western Reserve University.
 Dr. Gish was born near Glen Elder, Kansas.
 His father, a KWU graduate, was a Methodist priest whose career led the family to numerous Kansas and Illinois cities during Glen’s childhood.
-After finishing his schooling, Gish began his career teaching at Bentley College in Boston, where he was diagnosed with pancreatic cancer at age 42.
+After finishing his schooling, Gish began his career teaching at Bentley College in Boston before being diagnosed with pancreatic cancer at age 42.